deckhouse/deckhouse/ee/modules/110-istio/docs/EXAMPLES.md

 ## Upgrading Istio control-plane

 * Deckhouse allows you to install different control-plane versions simultaneously:
   * A single global version to handle namespaces or Pods with indifferent version (namespace label `istio-injection: enabled`).
-It is configured by `istio.globalVersion` argument in the `deckhouse` ConfigMap.
+It is configured by the [globalVersion](configuration.html#parameters-globalversion) parameter.
   * The other ones are additional, they handle namespaces or Pods with explicitly configured versions (`istio.io/rev: v1x13` label for namespace or Pod).
-They are configured by `istio.additionalVersions` argument in the `deckhouse` ConfigMap.
+They are configured by the [additionalVersions](configuration.html#parameters-additionalversions) parameter.
 * Istio declares backward compatibility between data-plane and control-plane in the range of two minor versions:
 ![Istio data-plane and control-plane compatibility](https://istio.io/latest/blog/2021/extended-support/extended_support.png)
 * Upgrade algorithm (i.e. to `1.13`):
-  * Confugure additional version in CM deckhouse (`additionalVersions: ["1.13"]`).
+  * Configure additional version in the [additionalVersions](configuration.html#parameters-additionalversions) parameter (`additionalVersions: ["1.13"]`).
   * Wait for the corresponding pod `istiod-v1x13-xxx-yyy` to appear in `d8-istiod` namespace.
   * For every application Namespase with istio enabled:
     * Change `istio-injection: enabled` lable to `istio.io/rev: v1x13`.
     * Recreate the Pods in namespace (one at a time), simultaneously monitoring the application workability.
-  * Reconfigure `istio.globalVersion` to `1.13` and remove the `additionalVersions` configuration.
+  * Reconfigure `globalVersion` to `1.13` and remove the `additionalVersions` configuration.
   * Make sure, the old `istiod` Pod has gone.
   * Change application namespace labels to `istio-injection: enabled`.